Recent Modeling Advances in Dense Suspension Rheology: Introduction

 The experimental characterization in the dense limit is intrinsically challenging.
 Wall slip, shear-induced migration, free-surface instabilities, and sample ejection complicate the measurements and obscure the internal stress state~\cite{Morris_2020}.
-Simultaneous access to shear stress, particle pressure, and normal stress differences remains limited under strongly non-Newtonian conditions, and resolving particle-scale dynamics and contact organization in situ is difficult.
+Simultaneous access to shear stress, particle pressure, and normal stress differences remains limited under strongly non-Newtonian conditions, and resolving particle-scale dynamics and contact organization in situ is challenging.

 Therefore, computational simulations provide an essential complementary approach to experimental studies.
-By resolving particle motion under controlled conditions, simulations connect bulk rheology to particle-scale dynamics and evolving microstructure while enabling systematic variation of interaction laws and loading conditions.
+By resolving particle motion under controlled conditions, simulations connect bulk rheology to particle-scale dynamics and evolving microstructure while enabling systematic variations in the interaction laws and loading conditions.
 In the dense regime, where lubrication, contact, and frictional interactions compete, particle-resolved computational frameworks have become indispensable for linking microscopic physics to emergent rheology.

-In this Perspective, we synthesize recent advances in computational approaches for dense suspension mechanics.
-As a perspective, our goal is not an exhaustive review.
-Instead, we develop a physical narrative organized around what simulations must resolve in the dense limit: (i) hydrodynamic interactions and Stokes flow, (ii) lubrication breakdown and near-hard-sphere physics, (iii) simulation framework that combines lubrication, contact, friction, and conservative forces, and (iv) how these ingredients motivate minimal constitutive models and mesoscale network/criticality concepts.
+In this Perspective, we synthesize recent advances in modeling approaches for suspension rheology, with a primary focus on dense, predominantly non-Brownian suspensions in the viscous (low-Reynolds-number) limit.
+In this regime, nearly similar-sized particles dispersed in a Newtonian solvent interact through hydrodynamic, conservative, and contact forces, which together govern the rheological response.
+As a Perspective, our goal is not to provide an exhaustive review of all suspension classes or modeling approaches.
+Instead, we emphasize a physically grounded framework in which microscale interactions give rise to constraints, constraints organize mesoscale frictional contact networks, and these networks govern macroscopic flow behavior.
+Where appropriate, we briefly discuss extensions beyond this regime, including effects of particle inertia, non-spherical particles, confinement, and solvent complexity, as well as continuum--particle coupling approaches, to provide broader context and highlight emerging directions.